bahrus/xtal-element/README.md

 self = this;
 ```

-2. Now we can move the action out to a constant, and place it some common import for reduced bandwidth when developing multiple custom elements:
+2. Now we can move the action out to a constant, and move it to some common import for reduced bandwidth when developing multiple custom elements:

 ```JavaScript
 const linkClonedTemplate = ({domCache, clonedTemplate, self}) => {